MFS05Maledixion/web-accessibility-guide/README.md

 - Sans-serif fonts for body text tend to be a safer choice.
 It’s best to avoid display fonts — like handwriting styles or cursive — unless the text is large, sparse, and mostly decorative.
 - take note of capitalization on fonts, with some fonts capital letters are indistinguishable from small letters.
 - Default fonts should be at least 9pt or 12px.
 12pt or 16px is recommended.
 According to WCAG Guidelines, the text should be able to be read when zoomed to 200%.

+### BEST PRACTICES
+- add interactive elements e.g on-hover functionality, on-click, on-focus
+- navigation should be consistent throughout the website
+- optional (recommended) : add breadcrumbs and clear headings so people can see the flow of the website

+### SEO OPTIMIZATIONS
+- generate a sitemap of the website
+- include commonly used and trending words, this makes it easier for google's algorithm to find